RKJenamani/Treasure-Hunt/README.md

 get_turtle_pos2(): returns a pair of integers for turtle2 positions.\
 check_status(int x, int y): returns the status of corresponding cell. (-1: invalid call, 0: not a resource, 1: resource).

-Important Instructions:
+### Important Instructions:

-The above movement is just to update the positions in blackbox.
+1.The above movement is just to update the positions in blackbox.
 Make sure to display the movements in turtlesim using ros messages.\
-Get the header file and shared object file for the blackbox from this link\
+2.Get the header file and shared object file for the blackbox from this [link](https://drive.google.com/drive/folders/1Ky_dTvCQnW8TIkmUbL1RVwj98w7f2RYg)\
-To compile and link your code: include the above mentioned header file in your source code and while compiling run the following command:\
+3.To compile and link your code: include the above mentioned header file in your source code and while compiling run the following command:\
 g++ your_file.cpp -L/path/to/\
 folder/of/shared/object/file -ltask\
 4. For linking the .so file: put the .so and your program (check.cpp here) in the same folder, then add the path to that folder in LD_LIBRARY_PATH.\